 - MATSim Integration BEAM leverages the MATSim modeling framework[1], an open source simulation tool with a vibrant community of global developers.
 MATSim is extensible (BEAM is one of those extensions) which allows modelers to utilize a large suite of tools and plug-ins to serve their research and analytical interests. - Resource Markets While BEAM can be used as a tool for modeling and analyzing the detailed operations of a transportation system, it is designed primarily as an approach to modeling resource markets in the transportation sector.
-The transportation system is composed of several sets of mobility resources that are in limited supply (e.g. road capacities, vehicle seating, ride hail fleet availability, refueling infrastructure).
+The transportation system is composed of several sets of mobility resources that are in limited supply (e.g. road capacities, vehicle seating, TNC fleet availability, refueling infrastructure).
 By adopting the MATSim utility maximization approach to achieving user equilibrium for traffic modeling, BEAM is able to find the corresponding equilibrium point across all resource markets of interest. - Dynamic Within-Day Planning Because BEAM places a heavy emphasis on within-day planning, it is possible to simulate modern mobility services in a manner that reflects the emerging transportation system.
-For example, a virtual TNC in BEAM responds to customer inquiries by reporting the wait time for a ride, which the BEAM agents consider in their decision on what service or mode to use. - Rich Modal Choice BEAM's mode choice model is structured so that agents select modal strategies (e.g. "car" versus "walk to transit" versus "ride hail") for each tour prior to the simulation day, but resolve the outcome of these strategies within the day (e.g. route selection, standard ride hail versus pooled, etc.).
+For example, a virtual TNC in BEAM responds to customer inquiries by reporting the wait time for a ride, which the BEAM agents consider in their decision on what service or mode to use. - Rich Modal Choice BEAM's mode choice model is structured so that agents select modal strategies (e.g. "car" versus "walk to transit" versus "TNC") for each tour prior to the simulation day, but resolve the outcome of these strategies within the day (e.g. route selection, standard TNC versus pooled, etc.).
+BEAM currently supports a simple multinomial logit choice model and a more advanced model is under development and will be fully supported by Spring 2018.